Report on the meeting of the Executive Committee of the Scaling Up Community of Practice

 Working Groups of the Scaling Up Community of Practice

-The following comments summarize activities of the CoP’s nine working groups (WGs).
+The following comments summarize activities of the CoP’s eight working groups.
 These are listed below with the names and e-mail addresses of the chairperson(s).
-For more information on the agenda of each working group and on how to join and contribute to a working group, please contact the respective chairperson(s) or reach out to Larry (LCooley@msi-inc.com) or Johannes (firstname.lastname@example.org).
-We have included a more detailed report of the Agriculture and Rural Development Group, since it has been particularly active in recent months.
+For more information on the agenda of each working group and on how to join and contribute to a working group, please contact the respective chairperson(s) or reach out directly to Larry (LCooley@msi-inc.com) or Johannes (firstname.lastname@example.org).

 Lennart Woltering (CIMMYT)